apache/drill/contrib/format-pdf/README.md

  PDF tables using Drill's SQL interface.

 ## Data Model
 Since PDF files generally are not intended to be queried or read by machines, mapping the data to tables and rows is not a perfect process.
+The PDF reader does support provided schema.

+### Merging Pages
+The PDF reader reads tables from PDF files on each page.
+If your PDF file has tables that span multiple pages, you can set the `combinePages` parameter to `true` and Drill will merge all the tables in the PDF file.
+You can also do this at query time with the `table()` function.

 ## Accessing Document Metadata Fields
 PDF files have a considerable amount of metadata which can be useful for analysis.
 Drill will extract the following fields from every PDF file.
 Note that these fields are not